frame-lang/frame-docs/getting_started/index.rst

     ##

-Identifiers in the `-interface` block generate public methods for the system.
+Identifiers in the `-interface-` block generate public methods for the system.
 So now an external client of the system can interact with it and make it do something.

 When `turnOn` and `turnOff` methods are called, Frame generates an event with the same name as the method and sends